CBroemse/SimilaritYWriter20/README.md

  Does that lead to insights about the syntactical side of the 'quirky example'?

  ###### experiment 3
-   PartII: find n many solutions to the question above, with a random number generator.
+   PartII: find n many solutions to the question above with a random number generator.
-           When selecting other progVars how is the syntactical side of the 'quirky example' equivalent to other 3x3 matricres in which we do not know the result?
+           When selecting other progVars, how is the syntactical side of the 'quirky example' equivalent to other 3x3 matricres with an unknown result?

                          :
                          progVar5 = "0*x + 0*y + z = 2x + y + z = ??"